wal-g/wal-g/docs/PostgreSQL.md

 * `WALG_DIRECT_IO_BLOCK_COUNT`

 Set number of disk blocks read and processed in a single batch with direct_io during a ```backup-push```.
 Default 32 blocks is 32 * 4kb = 128kb single read.
-Larger reads up to 1024 blocks reduce syscall CPU costs and improve throughput at the expense of higher memory consumption.
+Larger reads reduce syscall CPU costs and improve throughput at the expense of higher memory consumption.

 * `WALG_PREFETCH_DIR`